 The lawsuit accused the surfers of using violence and intimidation to chase away outsiders.
 It also claimed the city did nothing to prevent such attacks.

-Diana Reed and El Segundo Police Officer Cory Spencer filed a federal class-action lawsuit asking a judge to prevent the group of surfers from gathering at ...Continue Reading →
+Diana Reed and El Segundo Police Officer Cory Spencer filed a federal class-action lawsuit asking a judge to prevent the group of surfers from gathering ...Continue Reading →